project: smart electricity meter with historic energy use

 For this step you need an already working ESPHome installation in Home Assistant as shown in HERE.
 It’s a project in four steps starting with installing Home Assistant on a Raspberry Pi – see HERE.

-In Home Assistant go to the Esphome plugin and add a new ‘node’.
+In Home Assistant go to the Esphome plugin and add a ‘new device’.
 A wizard walks you through.
-Eventually you see an editor where you can add the code below but change the items in bold to suit your board, your wifi, your network and the GPIO pin you connected to.
+Eventually you see an editor where you can add the code below.
+Change the items in bold to suit your board, your wifi, your network and the GPIO pin you connected to.
+For more elaborate code see the Home Assistant Glow project.

 - Note the last bit of code above.
 The filter will convert pulses per minute to Watts.
 If you prefer a reading in kWatts, change ’60’ to ‘0.06’ and change the unit to’ kW’

-- When the flashing is done, power-up the ESP32 and go to Home Assistant > Integrations > + > ESPHome > add node.
-You might have to enter the IP address you chose in the code.
+- When the installing is done, power-up the ESP32.
+Home Assistant may ‘discover’ your new meter when it restarts.
+Otherwise go to Setting > Devices > Integrations > + > ESPHome.
+You might have to enter the IP address shown in the code above.
 You’ll then see the ‘meter’ entity that has been added to Home Assistant.

-- Finally, go to the Home Assistant overview – the frontend view that displays your stuff – and choose Configure UI (top corner).
-Use a history graph and a gauge to display your electricity use as follows.
+- Finally, go to the Home Assistant overview – the frontend view that displays your stuff – and choose Edit Dashboard (top corner).
+Add a ‘new card’ – use a history graph and a gauge to display your electricity power as follows.

 # THIS IS THE CODE FOR THE GAUGE entity: sensor.power_meter min: 0 name: electricity use severity: green: 1000 red: 3000 yellow: 2000 theme: default type: gauge max: 5000